Last Updated:

 So if you choose a safari lodge on the basis of its game-viewing rather than its kids’ safari programme, your children need to be comfortable spending 3+ hours on a game drive.
 However in our experience most children can do this as it’s such a novel experience.
 Some lodges are particularly family-friendly with kids’ activities available.
 But often these are geared towards younger kids of under 8-10 years old.
 Other lodges are happy to accept children but they don’t provide any special facilities.
 So your kids need to be happy to amuse themselves without the aid of television…

-Tip One: Private Landrover
+Tip 1: Consider Booking a Private Landrover

-Some game lodges even now guarantee a private vehicle if you are six people.
+At other lodges, often in South Africa – private vehicles are subject to availability as each lodge has vehicle limit set by the Reserve.
 The other option is to take a two-bedroom safari villa as these often come with their own private guide and vehicle.

-Tip Two: Safari Structure
+Tip 2: Safari Structure

 A safari is – for a few days – a fairly structured way of life.
 Some kids will easily adapt into the routine of early morning and late afternoon game drives interspersed with time at leisure.
 However more boisterous or active kids find this more difficult especially in the winter months when swimming in the pool may not be an option, as they will not be able to run around freely.